Reset (Canadian band)

-Reset is a punk rock band formed in 1993 in Montreal, Quebec, Canada.
+Reset is a Canadian punk rock band formed in 1993 in Montreal, Quebec.

 History

 Reset was formed in 1993 by Pierre Bouvier and Chuck Comeau when they were 13 years old.
 The original band members were Pierre Bouvier (vocals), Philippe Jolicoeur (guitar and vocals), Chuck Comeau (drums) and Jean-Sébastien Boileau (bass).
 The original name for the band was Roach, but as another Canadian band was using this name, the band members decided to change theirs to Reset.